BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Ionic_Angular.md

 video-content:
 ---

-## A brief example showing how to use BabylonJS in an Ionic 2 application
+## A brief example showing how to useBabylon.js in an Ionic 2 application

-For anyone interested, it is possible to integrate BabylonJS in an Ionic/Cordova app in just a few easy steps.
+For anyone interested, it is possible to integrateBabylon.js in an Ionic/Cordova app in just a few easy steps.
 The following is just a narrative of how I did it, since it's been a trial and error thing probably there'll be a better way of doing it, when in doubt I've gone for simplicity rather than optimisation.

 ## What you need